 Grasses, in the family Poaceae, are arguably the most important plant family, due to their evolution (5th largest family), their ecology (dominance and function in the world’s ecosystems), and their ethnobotany (use as food, forage and fiber by humans).

-Participants will use dissecting scopes to learn grass morphology and key specimens.
-Workshop materials include handouts of the presentations used and floristic keys to identify grasses.
+The workshop will combine class time and hands-on exercises with field work and observation.
+Participants will use dissecting scopes to examine grass morphology and key specimens.
+Workshop materials include color handouts of the presentations used and floristic keys to identify grasses.

 Field work will investigate the grasses found in several plant associations including wetlands, oak savanna, upland and floodplain forest, and prairie communities.
 Potential field sites include Williams Prairie State Preserve, Hawkeye Wildlife Area, Ciha Fen Preserve and the Amana Colony’s Forestry Reserve.